Charmed (2018 TV series): Release

 All complete seasons of Charmed are available to stream on Netflix in the U.S. only, as part of The CW's previous output deal with Netflix.
 Each season is released in full on Netflix eight days after its season finale has aired on The CW.
 The complete first season of Charmed was released on Netflix in May 2019.
 The first season was also released on region 4 DVD in Australia and New Zealand on September 25, 2019, and on region 1 DVD in the U.S. and Canada on October 1, 2019.
 It was released on region 2 DVD in the United Kingdom on March 16, 2020.
 The complete second season was released on Netflix in May 2020, and on region 1 DVD on September 29, 2020.
 The complete third season of Charmed was released on Netflix in July 2021.
+The DVDs were distributed by Paramount Home Entertainment under the label CBS DVD (identified as CBS Home Entertainment on-screen).